OndrejSladky/fmsi/README.md

 MSI provides an experimental implementation of a BWT based indexing tool for [masked superstrings](https://doi.org/10.1101/2023.02.01.526717).

+It is provided under the MIT license (see LICENSE file).

 ## How to install

 First clone the repo and its dependencies: